alaindet/learn-go/notes/concurrency.md

 - So, the *sender* keeps writing until the buffer is full
 - The *receiver* blocks only when the buffer is empty
 - So, the *receiver* keeps reading until the buffer is empty

+### Select statement
+- It is only used with channels